HarikalarKutusu/cv-tbox-dataset-compiler/README.md

 1. Create venv and activate it
 2. Clone the repo and cd into it
-3. Install dependencies using `pip install -r requirements.txt`
+3. Install main dependencies using `pip install -r requirements.txt`
+4. For normalization and validation of text-corpora install [commonvoice-utils](https://github.com/ftyers/commonvoice-utils) as defined in the link.
-4. Prepare your data as descripbed above
+5. Prepare your data as described above
-5. Run the script you want
+6. Run the script you want

 ## Other